souffle-lang/souffle-lang.github.io/pages/docs/types.md

 * Float number type: `float`

 The word size of a primitive type is 32 bits.
-The word size can be changed to 64 bit by appropriately configuring Soufflé using the configuration option `--enable-64bit-domain` in the `configure` script.
+The word size can be changed to 64 bits by appropriately configuring Soufflé using the configuration option (see [Building](build.m)).

 ### Symbol Type
 The symbol type consists of the universe of all strings.
 Internally, the symbol type is represented by an ordinal number.
 The ordinal number for a symbol can be determined by using the `ord` functor, e.g., `ord("hello")` represents the ordinal number for `"hello"`.
+In an internal symbol table, the ordinal number is converted to a string
+(and vice versa).

 ### Number Type
 The number type consists of the universe of all numbers.